Learn how to use webhooks to receive Mambu Payments (formerly Numeral) events in your application

 7. Exponential back-off strategy

-If your API endpoint takes longer to respond or returns an HTTP status code different from 2xx, the event will be set to pending_retry status and re-sent up to 5 times during a ~2.8-hour period using an exponential back-off strategy.
-The event is set to failed status after 6 unsuccessful deliveries.
+If your API endpoint takes longer to respond or returns an HTTP status code different from 2xx, the event will be set to pending_retry status and re-sent using an exponential back-off strategy.
+The delay between retries doubles each time, starting at 10 seconds.

 8. Retry events in case of webhook failure